mikronixx/lima-platform/README.md

 ## Roadmap

-- Simplify current Makefile target rules
-- UTM compatibility/ coexistence
-- Makefile refactor to remove redundant code
+- Ansible refactor to address the current requirement for 2x ansible.cfg
-- Ansible refactor to include limactl commands to build VMs and Kubernetes clusters
+- Possible Ansible refactor to include limactl commands to build VMs and Kubernetes clusters

 ## References